Dutch Lyme group joins international protest of IDSA guidelines

 Lymevereniging, known in English as the Dutch Lyme Association, has endorsed the Ad Hoc Patient and Physician Coalition’s rebuttal to the IDSA’s Lyme treatment guidelines.

 There are now 67 organizations in the coalition, representing six countries: the US, Canada, Australia, the UK, France and the Netherlands.
-(Update: 77 organizations, eight countries, including Germany and Belgium.)
+(Update: 87 organizations, 11 countries, including Germany, Belgium, Latvia, Spain and Poland.)